Probiotics Market

 1. Human Probiotics Retain Dominance

-The human probiotics segment dominated the market in 2022.
+The human probiotics segment dominated the probiotics market in 2025.
 Globally, the aging population is rapidly growing, and this trend is likely to cause an increase in chronic diseases.
 This, in turn, is expected to increase the demand for probiotics and other microbes to control the threat of the most serious chronic diseases, such as colon cancer, inflammatory bowel disease (IBD), and diarrheal diseases.

 The segment of animal probiotics is anticipated to grow at the fastest rate during the projected period.
 Probiotics have become more widely used in farm animals' diets during the past few years.